YogeshSivakumar18/YogeshSivakumar18/README.md

 # 👋 Hi there!
 I'm Yogesh Sivakumar (📍**Ireland**)

-A Software and Data Ops professional who believes every dataset has a story and I'm here to find it, test it, visualize it, and maybe throw in a regression line for good measure.
+A Software and Data Ops professional who believes every dataset has a story.
+I treat every dataset as a pipeline waiting to be optimized, from ingestion to transformation to consumption.

-### If it's messy, I’ll clean it.
-If it's noisy, I’ll model it.
-If it’s meaningless...
-I’ll make it statistically significant. 😉
+I design data workflows that don’t just move data, but refine, structure, and elevate it into decision-ready assets.

+🧠 How I Think

+If it’s messy → I normalize, partition, and index it

+If it’s noisy → I model, aggregate, and validate it

+If it’s slow → I optimize execution plans and rewrite it

+If it’s unclear → I let SQL ask better questions

 **Fun Fact:**
-  "" I use <code>CTEs</code> so often, I’ve started thinking in <code>WITH</code> clauses.
-My thoughts are just <em>temporary tables</em> waiting to be referenced. ""

-### What I Do:
-- Asking the right questions and letting the data answer them
-- Making complex things simple (and sometimes making simple things look cool with plots)
+  "" I use CTEs so often that I naturally think in WITH clauses :) breaking problems into logical steps, chaining them together, and only materializing results when it truly matters. ""

+### Clean pipelines.
+Efficient queries.
+Meaningful data.

+Because in the end, good data engineering isn’t just about moving data , it’s about making it usable, trustworthy, and fast.

 ## My Technical Toolkit
 <div align="left">